sictweb/bti425-2020/graded-work/assign1.md

 ### Submitting your work

-> This procedure will be modified.
-> We need both the Node+Express web service and the React web app.
+We need both the Node+Express web service and the React web app.

 Here’s how to submit your work, before the due date and time:

+#### Node+Express web service

 1. Locate the folder that holds your project files.

 2. Make a copy of the folder.
 (You will be uploading a zipped version of the copy.)

 3. Inside that folder, remove (delete) the `node_modules` folder.
 Your professor does NOT need that folder.
+Also, if it has a `.git` folder, remove that too.

 4. Still in that folder, add a new folder named "MyCode".
 Copy these source code files to the "MyCode" folder:
+**The JavaScript (JS) file that holds the "server" code**
+**The JS file that holds the "manager" code**
+**The JS file that holds the "schema" code**
+For each of these files, change the file name extension to "txt".

+4. Compress/zip the copied folder.
+Maybe the name should be something like "webservice.zip".
+The zip file SHOULD be about 1MB in size.
+If it isn’t, you haven’t followed the instructions properly.

+#### React web app

+1. Locate the folder that holds your project files.

+2. Make a copy of the folder.
+(You will be uploading a zipped version of the copy.)

+3. Inside that folder, remove (delete) the `node_modules` folder.
+Your professor does NOT need that folder.
+Also, if it has a `.git` folder, remove that too.

+4. Still in that folder, add a new folder named "MyCode".
+Copy these source code files to the "MyCode" folder:
 **App.js**
-**TBA**
-**TBA**
+**The JS file that holds the "get all" component**
+**The JS file that holds the "get one" component**
+**The JS file that holds the "add new" component**
+**The JS file that holds the "edit existing" component**
+**The JS file that holds the "delete item" component**
 For each of these files, change the file name extension to "txt".

 4. Compress/zip the copied folder.
+Maybe the name should be something like "reactapp.zip".
 The zip file SHOULD be about 1MB in size.
 If it isn’t, you haven’t followed the instructions properly.

+#### Bundle both of them together

+Ideally, bundle both of the zip files from above into a single zip file, maybe named something like "assignment1.zip".
+Then...

-5. Login to My.Seneca.
+Login to My.Seneca.
 Open the course area.
 Click the “Assignments” link on the left-side navigator.
 Follow the link for this assignment.
 Submit/upload your zip file.
 The page will accept three submissions, so if you upload, then decide to fix something and upload again, you can do so.

 <br>